Xilinx/inference-server/docs/quickstart_deployment.rst

 Once you have the basic deployment image, you'll need to prepare the image by adding models that you want to support.
 Follow these :ref:`instructions <docker:Prepare the image for Docker deployment>` for more information.
-This approach has the fewest external dependencies but requires more manual work.

 Development image
 ^^^^^^^^^^^^^^^^^